vasavi168/docs/v2/sms/template.md

 # Template SMS API

-The SMS API supports the following:

-#### HTTP Methods

-`POST` - When you send a POST request with the end user's phone number to the messaging subresource, We sends the SMS message you specify.

-Country code is mandatory to be included in the `to` paramenter for global messaging.

-Before you start sending SMS through this API, please test whether your content is matching a template which has been pre approved.
-Otherwise, the SMS will end up being rejected.

-### Templates

 Now you can send message using template id of the predefined template created in your account.

 Example template as follows: